Islandora/islandora_xmlsitemap/README.md

 Admins can configure the number of pids to process plus the Solr field to sort on.

-To remove or edit links you can manage them in the xmlsitemap custom links tab.
+To remove or edit links you can manage them in the XML sitemap Custom Links tab (admin/config/search/xmlsitemap/custom).

 We have also implemented a number of hooks to automatically add/remove links to objects, including: